 People then started using their bottle caps to pay their taxi fares.
 Taxi drivers used them to bribe the traffic police.
 Pretty soon they became a small part of the local economy.

-The Zimbabwe dollar
+The Zimbabwe 100 trillion dollar note

 Hyperinflation in Zimbabwe around 2008 led to bills ranging from 10 billion to 100 trillion dollars in value being printed.

 Despite being able to call yourself a multi-trillionaire in Zimbabwe, the note was barely enough to buy a loaf of bread.